darothen/homepage/README.md

 $ conda activate blog
 ```

+Alternatively, you can just use the included `requirements.txt` to prepare the necessary packages

 ## Development

 For development, simply start a dev server using the supplied Makefile via `make devserver` and navigate to [localhost:8000/output/]().
 You should hit the landing page.